Crypto-TII/claasp/docs/CONTRIBUTING.md

 We agreed on some specifics that do not follow the convention linked above.
 These are:

 - Both protected/private methods will have the suffix `_`.
-- Component names like AND, OR, etc. inside a method name will always be in capital letters. `add_AND_component()`
+- Component names like AND, OR, etc. inside a method name will always be in capital letters. `add_and_component()`
 - Create a PR to `develp` branch only when the functionality is completed

 ## Contributing to the documentation